-As we argued in the article What was it before the creation, the sending of the Anointed (Mashiach) was part of the Creator’s plan at the origin of the universe, when King Messiah was born, as he entered the mind of YHVH Elohim before even the beginning started.
+As we argued in the article What was before the creation?, the sending of the Anointed (Mashiach) was part of the Creator’s plan at the origin of the universe, when King Messiah was born, as he entered the mind of YHVH Elohim before even the beginning started.

 In fact, we have a verse which testifies to the truth of this perception.
 The apostle in a concise language expressed this phenomenon, saying,

 … who (the Messiah) is the likeness of the invisible Elohim, the first-born of all creation.
 Because in him were created all that are in the heavens and that are on earth, visible and invisible, whether thrones or rulership or principalities or authorities: all things have been created through him and for him.
 (Col 1:15-16)